-Most insurers cover Privigen for the medically necessary treatment of primary immunodeficiency disease (PI), chronic inflammatory demyelinating polyneuropathy (CIDP), and chronic immune thrombocytopenic purpura (ITP).
+Medicare, Medicaid, and most insurers cover Privigen for the treatment of patients with primary immunodeficiency (PI), immune thrombocytopenic purpura (ITP), and chronic inflammatory demyelinating polyneuropathy (CIDP).
 Medicaid coverage varies by state, and coverage by other payers varies by plan and by contract.
-Download the Prescription Referral Form to confirm insurance coverage options.

 D69